Limited Access Features

 Microsoft Windows includes a wide range of APIs and features designed to empower developers to build powerful applications.
 However, some functionalities are classified as Limited Access Features (LAF) — special capabilities that require explicit approval from Microsoft before they can be used in an application.

-To use a Limited Access Feature, developers must request permission from Microsoft and obtain a feature ID and access token.
-Without approval, calling these APIs will fail.
+To use the Limited Access Feature, developers must request permission from Microsoft and obtain a feature ID and access token.
+Without approval, calling teh restricted APIs will fail.
 However, the Wireless Communication Library solves this problem and provides a mechanism to unlock any LAF without need to contact the Microsoft.

 LAF-protected APIs require: A Feature ID (assigned by Microsoft upon approval); A Runtime Use Token (validates permission during execution).
 If an app tries to call a restricted API without authorization, the call will fail.